Programs from Urban League of Greater Dallas and North Central Texas, Inc.

 Local programs and centers provide job readiness, placement, and career development workshops.
 Monthly recruitment is provided by area employers in partnership with the League and other agencies.
 The Urban Community Center Of North Texas Workforce Readiness Training can assist qualified job seekers who need new skills for entering or re-entering the workforce.
 Workshops, training and more is offered.
 Some special resources are also offered for youth or seniors that live in the Dallas County region and that need employment.

+There are multiple sites.
 The locations of the Community Service Centers are as follows.
 Call (469) 913-8202 for details on these programs as well as applications.

 - Veterans Service Center, 3911 Lancaster Rd., Dallas, TX 75216

 - Garland Community Service Center, 210 Carver Street, Suite 102B, Garland, TX 75040, dial (214) 413-1720

 - Pleasant Grove Community Service Center, 3312 N. Buckner Blvd., Suite 234, Dallas, TX 75228, phone (214) 413-1760